 Adhesives, household and personal care

-Three business areas: adhesive technologies, beauty care and laundry & home care.
+Two business areas: consumer brands and adhesive technologies.
 Acquired Colgate-Palmolive's laundry brands in Australia and New Zealand in 2015.

 |Henkel Australia Pty Ltd||AUS||website|